MarketingProInsider/marketingproinsider/content/posts/blog_5.md

 Alt: social media apps
 Status: published

+# What are the Best Social Media Apps in the US?
 Did you know Americans spend over 2 hours daily on social media?
 This shows how big the fight is for the top spots in the US social media world.
 Marketing Pro Insider is here to give you a deep dive into the best social media apps in America.

 ## Key Takeaways: